Fox News Is About To Become Less Trump-Friendly, According To Report

 “Everyone thinks they’re going to sell it,” said one Fox News anchor.
 “It’s too small to be independent.”

 Another reason Fox News employees think there are changes on the wind has to do with Lachlan Murdoch himself, who has widely been described as more of a libertarian conservative rather than a MAGA Trump supporter.
-Some say changes towards a more balanced network are already visible, for example in the suspension of “Judge” Jeanine Pirro over a monologue that many found offensive in questioning the patriotism of one of the first Muslim women to serve in the House of Representatives, Democratic Rep. Ilhan Omar of Minnesota.
+Some say changes toward a more balanced network are already visible, for example in the suspension of “Judge” Jeanine Pirro over a monologue that many found offensive in questioning the patriotism of one of the first Muslim women to serve in the House of Representatives, Democratic Rep. Ilhan Omar of Minnesota.

-Also, the recent hiring of former Democratic National Committee chair Donna Brazile as an analyst, and bringing on former Rep. Paul Ryan who has frequently criticized Trump as a member of the Fox board are seen by many as the younger Murdoch making an effort to burnish the network’s independence.
+Also, the recent hiring of former Democratic National Committee chair Donna Brazile as an analyst and bringing on former Rep. Paul Ryan, who has frequently criticized Trump, as a member of the Fox board are seen by many as the younger Murdoch making an effort to burnish the network’s independence.

-That portends well for the journalists that work the news side of the network who have long pressed management to reign in the more vitriolic opinion hosts.
+That portends well for the journalists that work the news side of the network who have long pressed management to rein in the more vitriolic opinion hosts.

 “Reporters are telling management that we’re being defined by the worst people on our air,” said one staffer.